 Supporting active guards and reservists

+In fact, SRP’s work with the armed services goes beyond hiring veterans.
 The company also provides benefits that support active guards and reservists, such as full pay during deployment.

-Douglas explained, “SRP is a great company and they value the leadership skills that you gain in the military.”
+Douglas explained, “SRP is a great company, and they value the leadership skills that you gain in the military.”

 Ultimately, the benefits to SRP are many; with military training comes additional skills that can be applied in the workforce.